Should I consider Reducing My Medications?

 Here are some things to think about to help your loved one prepare:

-Mobility and accessibility-Will they be able to get around independently after returning from the hospital?
+Will they be able to get around independently after returning from the hospital?

 If your loved one will require a wheelchair or walker after a major operation, make sure they have these items available before they leave the hospital.
 Whether prescribed from the doctor and purchased via Medicare or borrowed, make sure they have what they need to be safe.